google/analytics-audience-automation-tool/README.md

-# Google Analytics Audience Automation Tool
+# Analytics Audience Automation Tool

 In Google Analytics 360 when creating an audience you can only link this to [10 destinations](https://support.google.com/analytics/answer/2611404?hl=en).